ISRO to launch GSAT-6A communication satellite today: All you need to know

 The Indian Space Research Organisation or ISRO will launch its latest communication satellite - GSAT-6A today.
 The launch will happen from the Second Launch Pad in Satish Dhawan Space Centre, Sriharikota at 4.56 PM.
-This will be the Geosynchronous Satellite Launch Vehicle's 12th flight and sixth flight with indigenous cryogenic stage.
+This will be the Geosynchronous Satellite Launch Vehicle's 12th flight and sixth flight with the indigenous cryogenic stage.

 Here is all you need to know about GSAT-6A launch